fa7ad/fa7ad.github.io/data/posts/04_fp-trials-tribulations.md

 ### Solution (not really, but it is what it is)

-A lot of this can be avoided by adding a Functional utility library to your toolchain.
+A lot of this can be avoided by adding a Functional utility library to your tool chain.
 I _highly recommend_ **Ramda**, because it gives a lot of functionality at a very reasonable file size.
 All of its functions are at least on par with some language built-in implementations, if not better, in terms of performance.
 And the cherry on top, its tree-shakeable; so almost any build system like webpack or rollup can remove the functions you don't use from the final JS bundle.

 ---